Apply for early education funding (EEF)

 You may need to print off, complete, sign and return the following documents.
 You must complete all applicable fields on the forms, or the application could be returned to you and therefore funding delayed:

-Please note: Providers have responsibility to retain and securely store completed parent declarations.
+Please note: Providers have the responsibility to retain and securely store completed parent declarations.
 Do not return to the local authority unless it is requested.

 Guide to register for EEF and your funding questions answered